Dose area product

-Dose area product (DAP) is a quantity used in assessing the radiation risk from diagnostic X-ray examinations and interventional procedures.
-It is defined as the absorbed dose multiplied by the area irradiated, expressed in gray-centimetres squared (Gy·cm2 – sometimes the prefixed units mGy·cm2 or cGy·cm2 are also used).
+Dose area product (DAP) is a quantity used in assessing the radiation risk from diagnostic X-ray radiography examinations and interventional procedures, like angiography.
+It is defined as the absorbed dose multiplied by the area irradiated, expressed in gray-centimetres squared (Gy·cm2 – sometimes the prefixed units dGy·cm2, mGy·cm2 or cGy·cm2 are also used).
+Gray (Gy) is the SI unit of absorbed dose of ionizing radiation, while the milligray (mGy) is its subunit, numerically equivalent to the millisievert (mSv) as used to quantify equivalent and effective doses for gamma (γ) and X-rays.

 Manufacturers of DAP meters usually calibrate them in terms of absorbed dose to air.
 DAP reflects not only the dose within the radiation field but also the area of tissue irradiated.
 Therefore, it may be a better indicator of the overall risk of inducing cancer than the dose within the field.
-It also has the advantages of being easily measured, with the permanent installation of a DAP meter on the X-ray set.
+It also has the advantage of being easily measured, with the permanent installation of a DAP meter on the X-ray set.

 Due to the divergence of a beam emitted from a "point source", the area irradiated (A) increases with the square of distance from the source (A ∝ d2), while radiation intensity (I) decreases according to the inverse square of distance (I ∝ 1/d2).
 Consequently, the product of intensity and area, and therefore DAP, is independent of distance from the source.

+DICOM "X-Ray Acquisition Dose Module" metadata within each medical imaging study often includes various DAP and dose length product (DLP) parameters.

 How DAP is measured

 An ionization chamber is placed beyond the X-ray collimators and must intercept the entire X-ray field for an accurate reading.
-Different parameters of the X-ray set, such as peak voltage (kVp), tube current (mA), exposure time, or the area of the field, can also be changed.
+Different parameters of the X-ray set, such as peak voltage (kVp), X-ray tube current (mA), exposure time, or the area of the field, can also be changed.